 But Frankfurt is a notoriously expensive city and finding good accommodations that won’t break the bank can be a challenge.
 That’s why we wrote this guide for where to stay in Frankfurt.

-To make travel planning easier for you, this guide will take a look at the five best neighbourhoods based of travel needs so you can quickly find the one that’s right for you – and hopefully, save you a few dollars while you’re at it.
+To make travel planning easier for you, this guide will take a look at the five best neighborhoods based of travel needs so you can quickly find the one that’s right for you – and hopefully, save you a few dollars while you’re at it.

 So, without further ado, here are our recommendations for where to stay in Frankfurt, Germany.